Lake Garda Food

 This was the closet winery to us, the entrance and drive way to Casello Bondoni was literally at our gates.
 We walked out of the drive were we were staying and two steps later we were in the grounds of Casello Bondoni.
 Mint, as they would say in some places.
 This wine tour was also free of charge or you could pay a few Euro’s and have a platter of Italian meats and bread.
 Of course as we were less than five minutes walk from our place we declined.
 Plus you get loads of bread sticks for free to soak up the wine, unless you spit ?

 Silvia the owner’s wife spoke very good English but kept apologizing because her German was so much better.
 This was the most generous of wine tasting tours.
 As there were four of us Silvia was quite happy to open a fresh bottle of wine for each tasting.
 She then left the opened bottle on our table and said to help ourselves.
-Oh My it wasn’t even 5pm yet.
+Oh My it wasn’t even 5pm yet. not sure if this is the food of lake Garda or the booze of lake Garda.

 About Casello Bondini